 Glue the ribbon to the jar in the middle, and then glue the Dimensional Magic wood circles on top where the ribbon meets.
 Let dry.

-This project was well under $50 – and any budget friendly decorating project is a-okay by me.
+This project was inexpensive and I already had a lot of the supplies – and any budget friendly decorating project is a-okay by me.
 They make great gifts, too!

-My friend Amanda has another method for frosting luminaries, and hers are beaded too!
+My friend Amanda has another method for frosting luminaries, and hers are beaded!
 Check them out here.

 Disclosure: This post brought to you by Apartments.com.
 All opinions are 100% mine.